-81 Black Prince Road was Keith Williams’ first tower project.
+The residential tower at 81 Black Prince Road was Keith Williams’ first high rise project.
 It is located close by the River Thames in London’s Vauxhall.
 The highly complex project sits between the railway viaduct into Waterloo and the tight Victorian street pattern that surrounds it.
 The project was approved following a 4 day Public Inquiry in September 2009.

 The tower, which replaces a redundant 6 storey 1950s office building, contains 101 private and social sector flats, with commercial development within the base storeys.
 The project is affected by protected strategic views and was carefully modelled to ensure it makes an elegant contribution to the London skyline.
 The building although set back one block from the river offers spectacular views of the Houses of Parliament from the 7th floor and above.